PCRE2GREP(1) General Commands Manual PCRE2GREP(1)

 pcre2grep looks for GREP_COLORS or GREP_COLOR (in that

 order).
-The value of the variable should be a string of
+The value of the variable should be a string of two

-of GREP_COLORS, which must start with "ms=" or "mt="
+GREP_COLORS, which must start with "ms=" or "mt=" followed

-followed by two semicolon-separated colours, terminated by
+by two semicolon-separated colours, terminated by the end

-not start with "ms=" or "mt=" it is ignored, and
+with "ms=" or "mt=" it is ignored, and GREP_COLOR is

-GREP_COLOR is checked.
+checked.

 If the string obtained from one of the above variables

-contains any characters other than semicolon or digits,
+contains any characters other than semicolon or digits, the

-the setting is ignored and the default colour is used.
+setting is ignored and the default colour is used.
 The

 string is copied directly into the control string for